Branding

 Files to prepare

-as JPG (ideally 16:9 aspect ratio with a minimum resolution of 1920×1080 pixels, RGB, 72 dpi).
+Save image files and photos of the publication in JPG format, ideally 16:9 aspect ratio with a minimum resolution of 1920 × 1080 px, RGB, 72 dpi.

-Please send one sample of the annual report.
 Mark it discreetly with your submission code.

 Included